abarker/pytest-helper/doc/sphinx_docs/index.rst

    current tests.

    This function is usually called without arguments, near the end of a setup function or fixture.
-If `auto_import` is used then it is automatically imported into the module's global namespace.
+If `autoimport` is used then it is automatically imported into the module's global namespace.

    Note that some linters will complain about variables being used without